Masjid Jamek LRT station: Kelana Jaya Line station

-The second Masjid Jamek rapid transit station was opened on 1 June 1999 as part of the second phase of the Kelana Jaya Line (then known as PUTRA LRT) (known as Section 2).
+The second Masjid Jamek LRT station was opened on 1 June 1999 as part of the Phase 2 of the Kelana Jaya Line (then known as PUTRA LRT).

-The Kelana Jaya Line station, like other stations along the subway stretch of the Kelana Jaya Line, is an underground rapid transit station that consists of a single island platform (separated from the tracks by platform screen doors) connected to a single ticketing concourse via stairways, escalators and an elevator.
+The Kelana Jaya Line station, like other stations along the subway stretch of the line, is an underground rapid transit station that consists of a single island platform (separated from the tracks by platform screen doors) connected to a single ticketing concourse via stairways, escalators and an elevator.